apl-ocean-engineering/marine_msgs/acoustic_msgs/README.md

 ### Style Conventions
 These messages were designed to comply with the conventions set forth by the [ROS/Patterns/Conventions guide](http://wiki.ros.org/ROS/Patterns/Conventions#Messages).
 Beyond that, we have set the following conventions:
 * All vector quantities should have plural names
 * Variable length message components should be represented as vectors of core ros mesages like std_msgs or geometry_msgs.
-Avoid variable length arrays of custom message types.
-In otherwords, favor "structures of arrays" rather than "arrays of structures".
+Avoid variable length arrays of custom message types.  * In otherwords, favor "structures of arrays" rather than "arrays of structures".
+One exception is the case where data must be grouped to be interpreted properly AND is shared across multiple messages.  (eg. an int with an associated enum.
+See PingInfo.msg)
 * Message components common to several top-level messages should be split into sub-messages.  (eg. PingInfo is shared by SonarRanges, SonarDetections and RawSonarImage)
 * **(PROVISIONAL)** Vector quantities may be of length zero.
 This shall be interpreted as "unreported".  (see internal MSG documentation for more details)